awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-subnet-group-console.md

 ## Creating a Cluster Subnet Group<a name="create-cluster-subnet-group"></a>

-You must have at least one cluster subnet group defined to provision a cluster in a VPC\.
+You must have at least one cluster subnet group defined to provision a cluster in a VPC\.<a name="create-cluster-subnet-group-task"></a>

 **To create a cluster subnet group**